Ezra Butler Eddy

 Ezra Butler Eddy (August 22, 1827 – February 10, 1906) was a Canadian businessman and political figure.
-Born in Vermont, Eddy moved to Canada and founded the E. B. Eddy Company, which produced matches, and related wood products, and later diversified into pulp and paper, growing to a major manufacturer.
-Eddy later became a politician, serving as mayor of Hull, Quebec and Quebec legislator.
+Born in Vermont, Eddy moved to Canada, where he founded the E. B. Eddy Company, which produced matches and related wood products, later diversifying into pulp and paper and expanding to become a major manufacturer.
+Eddy later became a politician, serving as mayor of Hull, Quebec and as a Quebec legislator.

 Early life

 Ezra Butler Eddy was born near Bristol, Vermont on August 22, 1827, the son of Samuel Eddy and Clarissa Eastman.
 His father was of Scottish ancestry.
 With respect to his religious connections, he was brought up a Baptist.

-He was brought up on the farm until he was about ten and during some of that time he attended the district school.
-His father then moved from the farm into the village of Bristol and began hotel-keeping, and young Eddy became his assistant.
-While here he again had the privilege of attending school for four winters.
-Not caring for his mode of life, and having a strong inclination for general business, at the age of fifteen, Ezra left home and went to New York City, and here he procured a situation in a mercantile at three dollars a week, and on that sum had to board himself.
-He was, however, promoted in three months and received ten dollars per week, and he was soon entrusted with the banking business of the firm.
-After a year, not enjoying city life, he returned to Vermont, and commenced business for himself, by purchasing butter, cheese, etc., and taking the same to Boston and New York markets.
+He was raised on a farm until he was about ten, and during some of that time he attended the district school.
+His father then moved from the family farm into the village of Bristol and began hotel-keeping, with young Eddy as his assistant.
+While here, Ezra again had the privilege of attending school for four winters.

+Not caring for this way of life, and having a strong inclination for general business, Ezra left home at the age of fifteen and went to New York City.
+He procured a situation in a mercantile at three dollars a week, and on that sum had to provide his own room and board.
+He was, however, promoted within three months, receiving ten dollars per week while also soon being entrusted with the firm's banking business.
+After a year, not enjoying city life, Eddy returned to Vermont, and went into business for himself, purchasing butter, cheese, and similar products, selling these in the Boston and New York markets.